cloudmesh/classes/docs/source/i524/technologies.rst

   You must look at :ref:`techlist-tips` to sucessfully complete the homework

-  A video about this hoemwork is posted at https://www.youtube.com/watch?v=KRVKcz6JIEE (this is a draft and not yet released, but shows what needs to be done. it shows you how to do references in emacs and jabref, it shows you how to configure git, it shows you how to do the forkrequest while asking you to add "new:usr ...." to the commit messages)
+  A video about this hoemwork is posted at https://www.youtube.com/watch?v=roi7vezNmfo (this is a draft and not yet released, but shows what needs to be done. it shows you how to do references in emacs and jabref, it shows you how to configure git, it shows you how to do the forkrequest while asking you to add "new:usr ...." to the commit messages).
+As this is a homework realated video we put a lot of information in it that is not only useful for beginners.
+We recommend you watch it.

   ..note::  this homework can be done in steps.
 First you can collect all
                the content in an editor.
 Second you can create a fork.
 Third you can add the new content to the fork.
 Fourth you can commit.
 Fitsh you can push.
 SIx if the TAs have commend improve.
+The commit message must have new:usr: at the beginning.

 TechList.1.a:
   Learn about Plagearism and how to avoid it.